ZINC-FYP-2022-23/console/README.md

 ## Testing

-There are two types of tests: unit tests and component tests.
+There are three types of tests: unit tests, component tests, and end-to-end (E2E) tests.

 ### Unit Tests